 Kenya media giant triggers climate-smart conversation ahead of COP27

-Africa’s new Climate Change Strategy gives a continental roadmap and key recommendations towards COP27
+Africa’s new Climate Change Strategy offers a continental roadmap

 Leveraging the power of media for scaling climate-smart agriculture in Zambia